Student Counselling Centre

 At the Departmental level, the University will appoint the Teacher Counsellors who will act as the guardians of the students and remain in touch with the students allotted to them (batch Approved by the 96st Academic Council held on 28th June, 2016 4 of 25 students) throughout the year to cater to their emotional and intellectual needs who will coordinate with the SCC at the University level.

-• Dean of Students’ Welfare
+1 Dean Students' Welfare (ex-officio) Chairman

 The SCC at the University level will be assisted by a team of professionally trained and widely experienced female and male Counsellors, psychologist and a psychiatrist, all of whom are accustomed to helping people from many backgrounds and cultures with a wide range of issues.